Welcome to the NERDS side! 🤓

 Our general expertise best fits the Data Science study programs, but we are happy to supervise students from all study programs if the topic makes sense.
 Make sure to explore the full list of computer science advisors at ITU before approaching us – someone else might be a better fit for you: https://wiki.itu.dk/computerscience/index.php/Supervisors_for_projects_and_theses

-We strongly prefer to supervise groups of 2 or 3 students.
+For theses by ITU students we prefer to supervise groups of 2 or 3.

-🚨🚨🚨 Before you approach us, make sure the following know-how exists in your group:
+🚨🚨🚨 Before you approach us, make sure you or your group has the following know-how:

 - LaTeX